codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 {:start="4"}

-1. If you have already installed the GitOps CLI, in the Install Upgrades panel, copy the upgrade command.
+1. If you have already installed the GitOps CLI, in the Install Upgrades panel, first select the new version to install.

   {% include
  image.html